followmyutopia/devextreme-documentation/api-reference/30 Data Layer/Store/3 Methods/push(changes).md

 ---

 New data items are inserted at the end, and the user may not notice them.
-Sorting, filtering, and other data processing settings may also become outdated.
+Paging, grouping, sorting, filtering, and other data processing settings may also become outdated.
 Enable the [reshapeOnPush](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#reshapeOnPush) option to reapply them to all data, including the new items.
 We also recommend setting the [pushAggregationTimeout](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#pushAggregationTimeout) to reduce the number of updates and recalculations.

 #include common-demobutton-named with {
     url: "/Demos/WidgetsGallery/Demo/DataGrid/RealTimeUpdates/jQuery/Light/",